Dec. 1, 2013

 Walking off the field at Scott Stadium two months later, the Wahoos were in a much darker place.
 A season that began with a stirring comeback victory over BYU -- a team that would go on to win eight regular-season games -- will be remembered as one of the worst in Virginia history.

 In the final game of its fourth season under head coach Mike London, UVa lost 16-6 to arch-rival Virginia Tech on Saturday at Scott Stadium.
-The `Hoos (2-10, 0-8) closed the season with nine consecutive defeats and finished winless in ACC play for the first team since 1981.
+The `Hoos (2-10, 0-8) closed the season with nine consecutive defeats and finished winless in ACC play for the first time since 1981.

 "I don't really have a lot of answers for it," junior tight end Jake McGee said.
 "We'll have to dig deep and look into things to see what we need to do to change it.
 2-10 is not going to cut it."